 I advise clients who wish to stay fit and healthy to mix body-weight exercises (pushups, squats, calisthenics) with workouts using weights or resistance tools.
 Many studies have shown that the more variety in your routine, the faster you’ll see results.

-Further more, my holistic view about strength and fitness is what inspired mindful strength training, and delivers the best qualities of both yoga and strength training.
+My personal holistic view about strength and fitness is what inspired mindful strength training, and delivers the best qualities of both yoga and strength training.
 It integrates different forms of meditation, breathing, visualization, energy-work, and focused intention with strength training, and anchors the whole system with daily mindfulness meditation.
 Collectively, these practices are designed to activate “flow” and harness the power of human consciousness to amplify our energy systems.

 The mind-body connection is alive and well, and the most important thing is to find a form of exercise you can enjoy as a lifelong habit.
-And if you include a variety of techniques, you’ll continue to test your body in different ways and keep growing in fitness and as an individual.
+If you include a variety of techniques, you’ll continue to test your body in different ways and keep growing in fitness and as an individual.